Get free quotes for infrared panels

 And if you’d like to consider other alternatives, you can check out our page on infrared wallpaper.

-Unlike regular infrared panels, which can just be propped onto the wall and hooked up to an electric circuit, underfloor heating systems have a slightly more complicated installation process – which will only add more money onto the final price tag.
+Unlike regular infrared panels, which can just be propped onto the wall and hooked up to an electric circuit, underfloor heating systems have a slightly more complicated installation process – which will only add more money to the final price tag.

 Want a better idea about how cost-effective underfloor infrared heating is?
 Check out our infrared heating panel costs page to compare prices.